 I am looking for an older out of print game, Atlantic Star.
 I was wondering if you knew a place I could get this or a place that sells older out of print games like this.

 Disclosure: Some links below are affiliate links.
 Using these links costs you nothing extra and we earn a small commission, which helps us offset the cost of producing this show.

 The Short Answer

 The first place I check when looking for an out of print game is the Board Game Geek Geek Market.

 We’ve talked about how difficult the Board Game Geek interface can be to use.
 Even with its new look some stuff that site offers isn’t easily evident.
 I was on BGG for several years before I even discovered that the Geek Market was a thing.

-I knew that BGG has their own storefront, where they mostly sell cheap promo items and add ons for games which is called the Geek Store, but it took me years to learn that users could buy and sell on the site itself.
+I knew that BGG has their own storefront, called the Geek Store, where they mostly sell cheap promo items and add ons for games, but it took me years to learn that users could buy and sell on the site itself.

 The Geek Market is a rather well done public marketplace where users can list items for sale and other users can find those items and get in contact with the seller.